 At the end of the day, it’s about you and your business.
 Your people and your message.
 Your business process and operations.

-As a freelancer, manager or owner, SEO is only one part of the working machine that is your business strategy.
+As a freelancer, manager or owner, SEO is only one part of the working machine that makes up your business strategy.

-And while SEO may be a small part of your business, it will have a massive impact across the board.
+And while SEO may be a small part of your business, practicing the SEO points raised in this article will have a massive impact across the board.